Weed Control

 Try these tips to maintain a healthy lawn and garden and to avoid weed spread:

-• Make sure you have 15-25 cm of loam (soil with roughly equal proportions of sand, silt, and clay) and/or compost to establish a healthy lawn
+• Aim for 15-25 cm of loam (soil with roughly equal proportions of sand, silt, and clay) and/or compost to establish a healthy lawn

 • Aerate your lawn (fall and spring) and top-dress with loam to improve the soil surface